 0 (▲100%) |

-- Category 11: (From use of products sold) Volume of CO2 emissions from operation of buildings that Shimizu designed and built
+Scope 3 Category 11: (Use of products sold) CO2 emissions from the operation of buildings constructed by Shimizu